Dassault Rafale: Croatia

-The Republic of Croatia received a proposal for twelve used Rafales F3Rs in September 2020 as part of a bid to replace the Croatian Air Force's MiG-21s.
+The Republic of Croatia received a proposal for twelve second-hand Rafales F3Rs in September 2020 in a tender to replace the Croatian Air Force's MiG-21s.
 The total package offered costs €1 billion (including weapon systems, spare parts, logistics and training), and competed with new F-16V Block 70, Israeli used F-16C/D Barak raised to ACE configuration, and Saab Gripen.
 On 28 May 2021, Croatian Prime Minister Andrej Plenković announced the purchase of twelve used Rafales F3-R C/B on order, ten single-seater C F3-R and two two-seater Rafale B F3Rs.
 The contract was signed on 25 November 2021.

 On 2 October 2023, Croatia received the first of twelve Rafales during a ceremony at Mont-de-Marsan Air Base.
 The 12th and final aircraft was delivered on 25 April 2025.

+On 8 December 2025 in France, Croatian Defence Minister, and the French Minister for Armed Forces signed a contract Letter of Intent for further upgrading 12 Rafale aircraft from the Rafale F3-R standard to enhanced capabilities of the Rafale F4 standard.